BurningSpear/project-1/README.md

 •	Use semantic markup for HTML and CSS (adhere to best practices)
 •	Show a good commit history with frequent commits Additionally, your project should stick with KISS (Keep It Stupid Simple) and DRY (Don't Repeat Yourself) principles.
+•	The game should have the following basic functionality: o	Cards are automatically shuffled at the beginning or every refresh of the game. o	The game should handle and recognize matching and/or non matching cards.
+•	In subsequent versions to come, the game should: o	Display current total number of moves executed by the user o	At the end of every successful game completion, the player will be awarded a star rating based on the total number of moves a player required to complete the game. o	When a game is started, a timer will also start to show the player the duration of the game. o	Since this is a fun game, a player will be congratulated at the successful completion of the game.

 WHAT IS A MEMORY GAME?